calamity-inc/Sun/docs/Config (.sun file).md

 ## 32-bit targets

-You can add a line that reads `32bit` to the .sun file to add `-m32` to the compilation of your project and its dependencies.
+You can add a line that reads `32bit` to the .sun file to add `-m32` to the global compiler arguments of your project and its dependencies (equivalent to `global_arg -m32`).

 ## Conditionals